-How I went from Superwoman fuelled by “I’m not good enough” to helping thousands of scientific women release the past and build ambitious impactful careers whilst balancing the things and people that mean most to them
+How I went from Superwoman fuelled by “I’m not good enough” to helping thousands of STEM women release the past and build ambitious impactful careers whilst balancing the things and people that mean most to them

 Other people’s well-meaning advice

 When I was 8 years old, I begged my Mum and Dad for a science kit for my birthday, shortly followed by a telescope and all the ‘how my body works’ books.
-After career day, I came home and announced, “I’m going to be a doctor.”
+After a careers day, I came home and announced, “I’m going to be a doctor.”
 I didn’t have the vocab back them for “making a difference – helping others.”
 There was also a status attached to wanting to be a doctor and naturally my parents reaffirmed my decision.

 The choice of an 8-year-old informed all of my academic subjects all the way up to A-Level.
 I liked the sound of psychology and had a notion of studying art alongside the sciences but after a quick chat with one of the teachers and my parents I was easily persuaded that art was a hobby and maths would be much more beneficial to the sciences.